davenquinn/xenoliths/paper/revisions/reviewer-comments-Nov2017/review-responses/Review-Responses.md

 </p>

 <p class="comment r2">
-1279: like Fig. 18c? citing this figure does not seem relevant here. </p>
+1279: like Fig. 18c? citing this figure does not seem relevant here.
+<span class='fixed'>May have been misnumbered</span></p>

 <p class="comment r1">
 1288: I don’t follow.
 Figure 18c shows the source of xl knob xenoliths on the eastern wall of the SGHf.
 How does putting Monterey lithosphere against slab window heated farallon lithosphere generate melt?
 If anything, it should cool down the farallon lithosphere.